svn2github/ehcache/branches/4.0.6-rc/distribution/colorcache/src/assemble/README.txt

 4. Shut down sample: bin/stop-sample.sh

-*) To use Maven to run this sample:

-mvn tc:start
-mvn -P9081 jetty:run-war&
-mvn -P9082 jetty:run-war&

-*) To use Maven to stop the Terracotta Server and sample clients:

-mvn tc:stop
-mvn -P9081 jetty:stop
-mvn -P9082 jetty:stop

-You can obtain Maven here: http://maven.apache.org/download.html

-How to monitor cache usage with the Terracotta Developer Console
+How to monitor cache usage with the Terracotta Management Console
 ------------------------------

-With the sample running, you can monitor the runtime statistics of the cache using the Terracotta Developer console.
+With the sample running, you can monitor the runtime statistics of the cache using the Terracotta Management console.

-1. Start the Terracotta Developer Console bin/start-developer-console.sh

-2. Connect to the running Terracotta server by clicking "Connect"

-3. Click on the Ehcache tab to view live Ehcache statistics
+See http://terracotta.org/documentation/4.1/tms/tms for more information.